isfshax/isfshax_installer/README.md

 ## launching the installer

 It can either be launched by fw_img loader or from minute. fw_img loader reguires the fw.img to be build encrypted.
 For launching it from minute it needs to be built without encryption (`no_crypto = False` in `castify.py`)

+When launched on a defused console you need a `otp.bin` which contains at least the SLC key and the SLC hmackey.